 The practice of neck cracking is a common method used by chiropractors.
 The process is known as cervical spine manipulation.
-Some chiropractors believe that it is not high-risk and the rate of injury caused by it is very low.
+Some chiropractors believe that it is

 However, there are risks and side effects associated with it.
-Some chiropractors believe that these risks outweigh the possible benefits of neck cracking.
+Some chiropractors believe that

 Individuals who have a habit of neck cracking are more prone to having a stroke.
 This is particularly common in those under the age of 60.